-With the rapid spread of sensational images and heart-wrenching video clips capturing the physical impacts of marine debris, most of us have been faced with the reality that plastic is the least favorable material for environmental health.
+With the rapid spread of sensational images and heart-wrenching video clips capturing the physical impacts of marine debris, many of us have been faced with the reality that plastic is the least favorable material for environmental health.
 Social media and digital campaigns help these stories to spread rapidly, but conflicting messages about different materials may also create unproductive online debates.

-Plastics are a category of synthetic polymers, designed by chemists in search of a strong, lightweight, and flexible material for consumer products.
-Polymers abound in nature.
+Plastics are a category of synthetic polymers.
+They were designed by chemists seeking a strong, lightweight, and flexible material for consumer products.
+Polymers abound in nature!
 Cellulose, the material that makes up the cell walls of plants, is a very common natural polymer.

-Synthetic, man-made polymers may be derived from natural substances like cellulose but are most often made using the plentiful carbon atoms in fossil fuels (aka oil).
-Such inputs allow for especially long branching in polymerization that optimizes the useful characteristics of plastics.
+Synthetic, man-made polymers may be derived from natural substances like cellulose, but more often they are made using the plentiful carbon atoms in fossil fuels (such as methane gas or petroleum).
+These inputs allow for especially long branching to occur during polymerization chemical reactions.

-Since humans learned how to create and manipulate synthetic plastics nearly 150 years ago, plastics have become an essential part of our lives.
-Most consumer products on the shelves today are made of some plastic polymer if not surrounded by plastic packaging.
+Since humans learned how to create and manipulate synthetic plastics nearly 150 years ago, they’ve become a more prominent part of our lives.
+Most consumer products are made using some type of plastic polymer and many are surrounded by plastic packaging.

-The first step in creating a plastic product is the extraction of crude oil or natural gas.
-There are two main methods for such large-scale operations: mining and drilling.
+The first step in creating a plastic product is the extraction of crude oil or methane gas.
+There are two main methods for these large-scale operations: mining and drilling.

 Mining is used to extract solid fossil fuels by digging, scraping, or otherwise exposing buried resources.
-In the short-term, these large-scale operations often result in the huge volumes of excess rock and soil being dumped into adjacent valleys and streams, altering their ecosystems and water flow.
-In the long term, coal removal sites are left with poor soil and increased risk for mudslides, landslides, flashfloods, and toxic water pollution in adjacent communities.
+This often results in huge volumes of excess rock and soil being dumped into adjacent valleys and streams, affecting marine life and water flow.
+Extraction sites are also often left with poor soil and damaged land that is more prone to mudslides, landslides, flashfloods, and toxic water pollution in adjacent communities.

-A Harvard University study, which assessed the life cycle costs and public health effects of coal from 1997 to 2005, found a link to lung, cardiovascular, and kidney diseases—such as diabetes and hypertension—and an elevated occurrence of low birth rate and preterm births associated with surface mining practices.
-The total cost?
-An estimated $74.6 billion every year, equivalent to 4.36 cents per kilowatt-hour of electricity produced—about one-third of the average electricity rate for a typical US home [Source].
+One Harvard University study assessed the life cycle costs and public health effects of coal from 1997 to 2005.
+The researchers found a link to lung, cardiovascular, and kidney diseases (such as diabetes and hypertension) and an elevated occurrence of low birth rate and pre-term births associated with surface mining practices.
+The total estimated cost came out to $74.6 billion every year, equivalent to 4.36 cents per kilowatt-hour of electricity produced.

-The impacts of unconventional extraction methods, such as natural gas hydraulic fracturing (commonly called fracking) have received a great deal of attention from advocates.
+Unconventional extraction methods such as natural gas hydraulic fracturing or ‘fracking’ have received a great deal of attention from advocates.
 Environmental effects of fracking include, but are not limited to, methane and toxic aerosol emissions, resource depletion, harmful wastewater contamination, and increased potential for oil spills and earthquakes.
 Importantly, all methods of fossil fuel extraction impose massive costs for fenceline communities that live, breathe, and work adjacent to these harmful industrial activities.